 The American Cancer Society is celebrating its 100th year and March is National Colon Cancer Awareness Month.

-Cheryl Schou, the society's community relationship manager for San Juan and La Plata counties, says the biggest gains in research have been
+Cheryl Schou, the society's community relationship manager for San Juan and La Plata counties, says the biggest gains in research have been in discovering chemotherapy-free treatments.

 "Aztec is an interesting and very independent community," Schou said.
 "Local folks like Jim Crowley and Norm Tucker (who are both successfully battling cancer without chemotherapy) show us how much progress we've made in fighting cancer with more effective and less-invasive treatment."